-Data forwarders
+Data forwarding

-Lenovo XClarity One can forward data about events that occur in your environment, based on criteria (filters) that you select, to external services that you can then use to monitor and analyze the data.
-Every generated event is monitored to see if it matches the criteria.
+XClarity One can forward data about events that occur in your environment, based on criteria (filters) that you select, to external services that you can then use to monitor and analyze the data.
+Every event generated is monitored to see if it matches the criteria.
 If it matches, the event is forwarded to the specified destination using the appropriate protocol.

-To create a data forwarder, click Data forwarding in the context menu of the Settings view, click the Add icon (), and then follow instructions in the wizard.
+You can create up to 20 data forwarders.
+To create a data forwarder, click Data forwarding in the context menu of the Settings view, click the Add icon (

-You can test the connection to the external service from the Configure tab in the wizard before saving the data forwarder.
+For XClarity One in the cloud, you can test the connection to the external service from the Configure tab in the wizard before saving the data forwarder.
 When you click Test connection, a test event is sent using the provided configuration settings.

 Event criteria

-- Event severity
+- Event

 Forwarder destinations